SDLC vs STLC: What is the Difference?

 • It comes with detailed documentation of the functions, model structure, and test environment.

-• SDLC offers an efficient risk management concept that can be utilized by software developers to reduce their exposure to risk.
+• SDLC offers an efficient risk management concept that can be utilized by software developers to reduce their risk exposure.

-• It provides step-by-step software development and testing which helps in completing the project before the deadline.
+• It provides a step-by-step approach to software development and testing, which helps in completing the project before the deadline.

 • With SDLC, the developers, designers, project managers, and business analysts get a clear understanding of their roles and responsibilities in the project.